 Sculpture students at NAS have access to some of the best-equipped workshops and studios in Australia and are taught by highly experienced lecturers.
 This allows students to master practical skills such as welding and construction, working across different materials such as steel, timber, plaster, clay, resin, cardboard and fabric.
 Students also gain the in-depth conceptual understanding needed to pursue a successful career in visual art.

 The faculty team is led by Head of Sculpture Hany Armanious, also a successful and respected practicing artist who has represented Australia at the Venice Biennale and whose work is held in collections around the country and overseas.
 All Sculpture lecturers are also accomplished professional artists, dedicated to engaging, supporting and challenging their students during their time at art school.

 NAS is renowned for its studio-based, hands-on model of learning.
 All Sculpture students receive intensive face-to-face teaching in small classes and are allocated their own studio in the final year of their BFA.
 Postgraduate students also have their own studio on campus.
 As well as thriving under the tuition of experts, Sculpture students are encouraged to support each other and work together as a creative community to develop their studio practice, share research and experiment with form, material and space.

-In the BFA program, all first year students at NAS take Sculpture in first semester alongside electives in ceramics, painting, photomedia and printmaking; in second semester students choose two electives to specialise in.
-In second year, students focus fully on a chosen elective such as Sculpture, however there are always opportunities for cross-disciplinary work.
+In the BFA program, all students take Sculpture in their first year as part of their studio rotations which also includes painting, photomedia, printmaking and ceramics.
+In second year, students focus fully on a chosen studio area such as Sculpture, however there are always opportunities for cross-disciplinary work.